 air change rate

-A measure of how quickly the air in an interior space is replace by outside (or conditioned) air by ventilation and infiltration.
-Air change rate is measured in appropriate units such as cubic meters per hour divided by the volume of air in the room, or by the number of times the home's air changes over with outside air.
+Air change rate is a measure of how quickly the air in an interior space is replace by outside (or conditioned) air by ventilation and infiltration.
+It is measured in appropriate units such as cubic meters per hour divided by the volume of air in the room, or by the number of times the home's air changes over with outside air.
 For example, if the amount of air that enters and exits in one hour equals the total volume of the heated part of the house, the house is said to undergo one air change per hour.

 Air change rate is an indication of the air-tightness of a home, but it is difficult to pin down because it depends significantly on how the house is used, as well as the wind and temperature differentials it experiences during the year.
 Even if the rate were determined with some precision, which is established with a blower-door test, there is no assurance that value would apply under other conditions.
 For this reason, rough estimates are generally used when referring to a home's air tightness.